-Due in part to cost increases, increased training populations, and the transfer of funds from the training account by previous administrations, the Board is addressing a depleted training fund.
-The Board has reviewed and taken steps to limit the impact of a decreasing fund balance through cost cutting measures that include reducing the availability of and eliminating some optional programs.
-Concurrently, basic and waiver training classes have been operating at or close to capacity.
-Despite the efforts to reduce costs in 2015, expenditures exceeded revenues by \$1,566,926.14.
+As identified previously in this report, the Board is addressing a depleted training fund.
+The Board has reviewed and taken steps to limit the impact of a decreasing fund balance through cost cutting measures that include reducing the availability of and eliminating some optional and programs and is exploring reducing the availability of mandatory training.
+Despite the efforts to reduce costs in 2015 and 2016, expenditures exceeded revenues in 2016 by \$2,705,355.
 Expenditures have exceeded revenues since 2013 and this trend is expected to continue.
 The Board supports the fee increase needed in order to maintain the current level of high quality training and reimbursements mandated by Act 1984-2.